lewpiotr1701/hangman-game/README.md

 # Hangman Game

+Simple hangman game.
-Select a letter to figure out a hidden word in a set amount of chances.
+Select a letter and try to figure out a hidden word in a set amount of chances.

 ## Project Specifications